GoogleChrome/web.dev/src/site/content/en/blog/mediastreamtrack-insertable-media-processing/index.md

-The core idea for insertable streams for `MediaStreamTrack` is to expose the content of a `MediaStreamTrack` as a collection of [streams](/streams/) (as defined by the WHATWG [Streams API](https://streams.spec.whatwg.org/)), which can be manipulated to introduce new components.
+The core idea for insertable streams for `MediaStreamTrack` is to expose the content of a `MediaStreamTrack` as a collection of [streams](/streams/) (as defined by the WHATWG [Streams API](https://streams.spec.whatwg.org/)).
+These streams can be manipulated to introduce new components.

 ## Use cases